LavanyaJay/travel-server/README.md

 - The current algorithm only works for 00 hrs to 24 hrs.It need to be enhanced to work across days as well.
 - The current algorithm assumes 30 mins as the time taken to move from one attraction to another.
 This requires a change as well, maybe getting the time between locations from an api.
+- Currently dbseed file holds test data only for one city - "Rome".
+Need to add more data for all cities for testing.

 ## Contributors